Not all courses are offered every semester

 Directing 1 (THTR 23300) Introduction to techniques of directing actors; scene and beat analysis; creative considerations of setting, properties, staging and dramatic rhythm.
 Pre-requisite: THTR 13600 or permission of the department.
 Offered Fall semesters only.

 Acting 2 (THTR 23600) Continuation and development of the principles of acting, with intensive work on study of senes from the modern realistic and naturalistic repertoire.
 Pre-requisite: THTR 13600 or permission from the Department.
+This course may be taken two times for credit.

 Acting 3 (THTR 23601) Work on classical and modern poetic schools of dramatic works, featuring in-depth exploration of theatrical language, including consideration of emphasis, meter, connecting breath with thought, verbal imagery and word-as-action.
 Scenes, monologues and/or soliloquies will be explored.
 Pre-requisite: THTR 13600 or permission from the Department.